 Frequently Asked Questions

-Answers to the most-asked questions about the Dance program at HWS
+Answers to the most-asked questions about the Dance Department:

-There is a dance major and minor, both disciplinary and interdisciplinary.
-Yet there is no pressure to major or minor in dance.
+- There are disciplinary and interdisciplinary dance majors and a disciplinary dance minor, yet there is no pressure to major or minor in dance.
 Many trained and talented dancers double-major or decide to major in other disciplines, and they continue to be an integral part of the dance program.

-Dancers interested in choreography and performance will be rehearsing for performances all year long.
-There are opportunities to work with other students (Koshare and Senior Concerts), faculty (Faculty Dance Concert), and guest artist choreographers and companies.
+- Dancers interested in choreography and performance have opportunities to rehearse for performances all year long.
+There are opportunities to work with other students through Koshare, Junior/Senior Concert, guest artist choreographers, and faculty-directed dance ensembles.